anchore/oss-docs/content/docs/guides/sbom/json.md

 +++
-title = "Working with Syft JSON" description = "Learn how to work with Syft's native JSON format including querying with jq, extracting metadata, and understanding the SBOM structure." weight = 45 tags = ["syft", "sbom", "json", "jq"]
+title = "Working with JSON"
+description = "Learn how to work with Syft's native JSON format including querying with jq, extracting metadata, and understanding the SBOM structure." weight = 45 tags = ["syft", "sbom", "json", "jq"]